Design Challenges for a Multi-Perspective Search Engine: A Study on User Information Needs

 We collect and construct 30 queries of 6 controversial topics from 2020 United States presidential debate\footnote{https://2020election.procon.org/}.
 The 6 topics include COVID-19, Race \& Justice, Immigration, Healthcare, Climate change, and Policy.
 We conduct a survey that compares the search results of these queries returned by Google search with the results returned by our prototype.
 The complete list of queries can be found in Appendix~\ref{appendix:queries}.

 We use a Google Programmable Search Engine to retrieve the same list of ten articles for each query.
 Our prototype system would further process the articles and present users with extracted responses, evidence paragraph in different order, i.e. organized based on the predicted stance.
-For each controversial query, we show ten participants five different questions that compare the retrieved result from Google with our prototype's.
-The first three questions ask them to choose which system do they think has a better organization; shows a more comprehensive view of the topic; and is more informative in the context of the topic.
-The last two questions inquire their the general preferences of the system, and ask for their explanations of their choices.
+For each controversial query, we show ten participants five different questions that compare the retrieved results from Google with those from our prototype.
+For each query and retrieved results from two systems, we ask the participants to choose which system (i) provides a better organization of results; (ii) shows a more comprehensive view of the topic; and (iii) is more informative in the context of the topic.
+We then ask for their the overall preferences between the system, and their explanations, expressed in free form text, for their choices.

 To eliminate user interface (UI) as a confounding factor for the study, we construct a web interface for the survey that presents two sets of results with nearly identical UI.
 A screenshot of the survey interface is shown in Appendix \ref{appendix:survey}.
 We hire participants from Amazon Mechanical Turk to collect responses.
-We compensate the participants \$1 for answering 25 questions in total for five queries.
+Participants are located in the United States and are required to have master qualifications, i.e. top performers recognized by MTurk among all workers.
+We compensate \$1 for answering 25 questions in total for five queries.
 The compensation rates are determined by estimating the average completion time for the survey.
+The participants are anonymized using the Amazon Mechanical Turk ID.
+The data collection protocol is determined exempt by an ethics review board.